exasol/transformers-extension/doc/user_guide/user_guide.md

   - ```sub_dir```: The directory where the model is stored in the BucketFS.
   - ```bucketfs_conn```: The BucketFS connection name.
   - ```token_conn```: The connection name containing the token required for private models.
-You can use empty string ('') for public models.
+You can use an empty string ('') for public models.
 For details on how to create a connection object with token information, please check [here](#getting-started).